kev2010/book-llm/README.md

 ### About

-_BookLLM_ is an extraordinary answer engine that brings books to life!
-Step into the pages of _Born of This Land_, the remarkable autobiography of Chung Ju-yung.
-From humble beginnings where he survived on tree bark, to building the industrial giant Hyundai, his inspiring journey is filled with wisdom and captivating stories.
-Experience his incredible tale firsthand at https://book-llm.vercel.app/
+_BookLLM_ is an answer engine that brings books to life!
+For now, only _Born of This Land_ is available — it's a remarkable autobiography of Chung Ju-yung.
+From humble beginnings where he survived on tree bark, to building the industrial giant Hyundai, his inspiring journey is filled with wisdom and captivating stories :).
+Chat here: https://book-llm.vercel.app/

 All answer engine responses use RAG on his ~380 page book ([download PDF here](https://oceanofpdf.com/authors/chung-ju-yung/pdf-born-of-this-land-my-life-story-download/)) to grab relevant chunks of information.
 You can also look at my [Figma designs here](https://www.figma.com/design/0ky9243WnNQmxIliAhE9hO/Perplexity-Take-Home?node-id=0-1&t=XThwfLl6yEyxDa8n-1) or my [prep notes here](https://useful-gerbil-987.notion.site/Perplexity-Take-Home-170bfb58abc48008a791db136888582d?pvs=4)